Vietnam.vn - Nền tảng quảng bá Việt Nam

 Forest fire burned down many houses in Viña del Ma city, Chile on February 3.

-“We will work to put the largest resources in history to deal with a bushfire season and deploy them from day one to stop the fires and help people,” he added.
+“We will work to put the largest resources in history to deal with a bushfire season and deploy them from day one to stop the bushfires and help people,” he added.

 This is not the first time that large-scale forest fires have occurred in Chile.
 Previously, in February 2023, a series of consecutive forest fires raged across Chile, destroying more than 400,000 hectares, killing at least 22 people and injuring 554.

-Interior Minister Carolina Tohá said the fires are multiplying rapidly and spreading to urban areas, potentially affecting more people and infrastructure at a time when Chile is already facing a severe heat wave.
+Interior Minister Carolina Tohá said the fires are multiplying rapidly and spreading further into urban areas, potentially affecting more people and infrastructure as Chile grapples with a brutal heatwave.

-President Boric has declared a state of emergency and issued red alerts in at-risk areas.
+President Boric has declared a state of emergency and issued a red alert in at-risk areas.
 A curfew has been extended for the Chilean cities of Quilpué, Viña del Mar, Linache and Villa Alemana until February 5 to allow for firefighting and evacuations.
-Meanwhile, Chile’s Ministryof Education has set up 20 shelters in the country’s Valparaíso, O’Higgins and Los Lagos regions.
+Meanwhile, Chile's Ministry of Education has set up 20 shelters in the country's Valparaíso, O'Higgins and Los Lagos regions.

 Cháy rừng thảm khốc khiến hàng chục người thiệt mạng ở Chile- Ảnh 2.

-Cars burned in a forest fire in Viña del Ma, Chile on February 3.
+Cars burned in a forest fire in Viña del Ma city, Chile on February 3.

 A total of 19 helicopters and more than 450 firefighters were dispatched to the area to extinguish the fire.
-In addition, all major commercial events in Valparaíso (Chile) were suspended to focus on fire fighting.
+In addition, all major commercial events in Valparaíso (Chile) were suspended to focus on fighting the fire.

 In another development, Australia is also suffering from the latest scorching heat wave on February 4.
-The Australian weather agency has issued a heat wave warning in several populous states in the country, many of which could experience temperatures of up to 40 degrees Celsius, according to Reuters.
+The Australian weather agency has issued heat wave warnings in several populous states in the country, many of which could experience temperatures of up to 40 degrees Celsius, according to Reuters.

 Meanwhile, hot and dry conditions combined with strong winds have prompted Australia's weather agency to issue extreme bushfire warnings for parts of the Australian states of Victoria and South Australia.